- 1 The Definitive Buying Guide

 In addition, you also want to make sure that your legs can easily slide under your desk without catching.
 If you need to make adjustments to the distance between your calves and the seat or the height you can also adjust the tilt function.

 Never wrap your feet around the castors, or use them as your main footrest as it creates strain to your legs and back.
 Having your feet placed flatly on the floor in front of you keeps your body in the position it should be for better posture and long-lasting comfort.
+Check out the list of under desk footrests of 2020!

 What Is So Controversial About Arm Rests?